cheat-sheets/writing-cheat-sheet/README.md

 ### Popular

 - **Kill two birds with one stone** - produce two useful results by just doing one action.
-Ex.:  If we have to go to Manchester for the meeting, then let’s visit Auntie Joan on the way there.
+Ex.:  If we have to go to Manchester for the meeting, then let's visit Auntie Joan on the way there.
 We can kill two birds with one stone.
 - **Cool, calm, and collected** - relaxed in control not nervous.
 Ex.: Practicing meditation has helped me to be cool, calm, and collected in times of trouble.
 - **Low-hanging fruit** - a thing or person that can be won, obtained, or persuaded with little effort.